-- Inexpensive option from Canon: Canon EOS Rebel T7
+- Inexpensive option from Canon: The Canon EOS Rebel T7 kit

-This is Nikon's newest entry-level camera, and it made our list of the best digital cameras this year.
+Nikon's newest entry-level camera made our list of the best digital cameras this year.
 The D3500 sports a 24.2-megapixel (MP) sensor, 11 autofocus points, and HD 1080p video output of up to 60FPS.
 Under the hood, you'll get Bluetooth, Wi-Fi, a flippable backside LCD, a viewfinder, and a comfortable to hold rubberized grip.
 With the D3500, Nikon is throwing in their 18-55mm kit lens for free.
 It is perfect for landscapes and portraits.
 Nikon bills the D3500 as an easy-to-use DSLR, and it is.
-If you currently have a point and shoot camera or take pics with your phone, you'll have no trouble learning the ins and outs of this camera.
+If you currently have a point-and-shoot camera or take pics with your phone, you'll have no trouble learning the ins and outs of this camera.

 Canon is beloved the world over for their easy to learn systems, inexpensive lenses, and ergonomically friendly designs.
 The EOS Rebel T7 has an impressive 24.1MP crop sensor, built-in Wi-Fi and NFC, and 9 autofocus points.
 The optical viewfinder is crisp, and there's a 3-inch live viewfinder on the back.
-Canon gives away the popular 18-55mm kit lens with this bundle.
-It's a superb lens that captures realistic landscapes and people in photos.
+You'll get a few extras with this bundle, including an 18-55mm lens, a 75-300mm lens, and a black shoulder bag to carry it all.
 If you're already invested in Canon or love the famous Canon colors, the EOS Rebel T7 is a solid camera with a small learning curve.